 Ensuring that all the tyres on the vehicle are inflated to the correct tyre pressure is paramount to safe driving and should be checked on a regular basis.
 If a tyre is looking low, then heading to the petrol station or using your own air compressor to pump it up is vital.
 Low tyre pressure often occurs due to a puncture and so the next step is to have it checked at a garage – if there is a puncture, have it repaired or the tyre replaced.

 Bald tyres or those with very low tread are dangerous.
 So ensuring that there is enough tread on your tyres also needs to be checked regularly.
-To check them place a 20 p coin between the grooves of the tyre and if you can see any of the outer band, then you should have them checked by a professional.
+To check them place a 20 p coin between the grooves of the tyre and if you can see any of the outer band.
+So, then you should have them checked by a professional.

 To help keep your tyres well protected, you should clean them regularly using a mild detergent and dress them with a protectant to preserve the anti-oxidant and anti-ozone ingredients they contain.